a portion of 'The Battle of Culloden' by Mark Churms

 ARE MARKED BY THE

-OF THEIR CLANS
+NAMES OF THEIR CLANS

 At the same time as he erected the cairn, Mr. Forbes also had slabs of stone placed on the spots where tradition noted the Highland dead were buried - in trenches and with their fellow Clansmen.
 Each headstone bears the name of the Clan, carved boldly on the front.
 Where Clansmen were buried indiscriminately, the inscription says "Mixed Clans."
+It is a haunting sight I will never forget.

 Today, the National Trust for Scotland maintains the battlefield, the Culloden memorials, graves of the Clans, memorial cairn, Well of the Dead, and an exhibition of weapons and artifacts of the period.